verdaccio/verdaccio/website/translated_docs/zh-TW/uplinks.md

 #### Auth property

 The `auth` property allows you to use an auth token with an uplink.
-Using the default environment variable:
+Using the default environment variable: Using the default environment variable:

 ```yaml
 uplinks: